 - Design or Construction Value – A vehicle that is distinctive based on design, engineering, craftsmanship, or aesthetic value

-- Informational Value – A vehicle of a particular type that was the first or last produced, has an element of rarity as a survivor of its type, or is among the most well-preserved or thoughtfully restored surviving examples
+- Informational Value – A vehicle of a particular type that was the first or last produced, has an element of a rarity as a survivor of its type or is among the most well-preserved or thoughtfully restored surviving examples.

 The HVA is working with the Department of the Interior’s Heritage Documentation Programs to create a comprehensive record of our most historically significant vehicles, which will reside in the Library of Congress.